-Identify When a Daubert Challenge is Needed
+Identify When Daubert is Needed

 - The expert’s scientific, technical, or other specialized knowledge will help the trier of fact to understand the evidence or to determine a fact in issue